rishabhsaha/aks-secure-baseline/12-workload-prerequisites.md

 ### Who manages the ingress controller

-You'll need to decide how to consider the management of ingresses and ingress controllers.
+You'll need to decide how to consider the management of ingress controllers.
 You might opt for a single, shared ingress controller for all work in your cluster, keeping workloads one step removed from this concern.
 In that case, your cluster bootstrapping might have included some or all of these steps -- and your ingress controller might be looking at a wider set of namespaces for ingress requests.
-Alternatively, you could opt to have workloads take care of all of their concerns, including ingress controllers.
+Alternatively, you could opt to have workloads take care of all of their concerns, including deploying and managing their own ingress controllers.
+Live-site management concerns (access to logs), different ingress controllers based on needs, etc might be some reasons you decide workload level.
 For clusters that contain a single, unified workload, the distinction might not be that great between the two.
-Ensure you've discussed the pros and cons with your team and documented your decisions on this.
+Ensure you've discussed the pros and cons with your team and documented your decision and enforcement plan on this.
 Since regulated clusters should be as narrow in scope as practical, consider promoting the management of the ingress controller to be a bootstrap concern.

 TODO: Do we have enough time to pull this out and configure it as such?